 19. Tools & Equipment

 Tools are perfect for a rental business.
-Many people need a specific tool but don’t want to buy it because they may not need it again in the future.
-If you own the tools, you can rent them as a way to make money.
+Many people need a specific tool but don’t want to buy it because they may not need it again.
+If you own the tools, you can rent them to make money.

 This applies to all types of tools, from saws to drywall lifts to chainsaws.
 Lawn and landscaping equipment like mowers and leaf blowers are also good options.